 Today, I wonder how many girls must that instructor have tried to molest before and after me?
 I wonder how things would have been different if I had shared this incident with my parents and then they would have probably taken appropriate actions to escalate the issue.
 Maybe, I should have slapped each one of those guys, I do imagine doing that sometimes and it feels good because then people like him would at least think twice before pulling such stunts.
 I wonder how many innocent girls I could have saved from being scarred because back then when I said nothing, they won.
 I gave each one of them the power by staying silent and till date, it bothers me.

 To all the parents, I want to say, talk to you children both girls and boys because in the recent light of events, little boys are exploited too in ways we don’t want to imagine and all of this happens in plain sight of a pool or in social gatherings by people who look completely normal.
-It happens when you don’t even see it coming and it is of utmost importance that you tell your kids about in what ways and on which body parts it is not okay to be touched by anyone at all.
+It happens when you don’t even see it coming and it is of utmost importance that you educate your kids about the ‘bad’ touch.
 You tell them, that you as a parent are open to such conversations because the world isn’t a fairyland after all.
 Such conversations are very difficult yet very important.

 To some extent, I want to blame the society and the social media for my silence back then because of the victim blaming games they play.
 They somehow twist the whole situation to show that it was the girls fault.
 They mask the woman’s identity when instead as a society we should say, ‘Look, here’s a hero who survived disgrace’ but in reality, the questions that are raised are: Why was she out so late?
 Why was she dressed like that?
 Why was she breathing?